Executive Course to master Electricity Markets

 Come to the Florence School of Regulation and find answers to these burning questions:

 - What are the key market design developments proposed by the European Commission in the Clean Energy package?

 - In particular, what are the best practices to introduce scarcity pricing via reforms of balancing and reserve mechanisms?

 - How should we manage congestion on the transmission network?

 - How should we design efficient electricity markets to achieve multiple policy objectives?

 - What is the impact of renewables on electricity markets in the short-term and the long-term?

 OverviewThe FSR’s new 2-day Executive Course to master Electricity Markets discusses the micro-economics of wholesale power markets and their implications for energy policies.
-The course illustrates the efficiency properties of markets as well as their limitations.
-It covers the short-term dispatch, the long term supply and demand balance.
-Environmental policies and their impact on electricity markets will also be examined.
+The course builds on key economic principles and an interactive approach to discuss current policy debates on the Clean Energy Package, the introduction of capacity mechanisms, of scarcity pricing, as well as the reform of renewables support mechanisms and of the European Emission Trading Scheme.

 The aim of the course is:

 - To understand the fundamental micro-economic principles underpinning electricity markets